renzmann/renzmann.github.io/content/emacsd.md

 winkey -> Manage app execution aliases -> uncheck python and python3
 ```

-Also on Windows - a \`pip install\` of \`pyreadline3' is required to make
+Also on Windows - a `pip install` of `pyreadline3` is required to make
 tab-completion work at all.
-It provides the \`readline' import symbol.
+It provides the `readline` import symbol.

 Virtualenvs require `.dir-locals.el` to have something like: